PvP (webcomic)

-PvP, also known as Player vs Player, was a longrunning video game webcomic, written and drawn by Scott Kurtz.
+PvP, also known as Player vs Player, is an American video game webcomic, written and drawn by Scott Kurtz.
 It was launched on May 4, 1998.
 The webcomic follows the events at a fictional video game magazine company, featuring many running gags and references with a focus on nerd culture.
 Dylan Meconis was added as a co-writer in 2013.

 By 2005, PvP was receiving around 100,000 unique visitors per day, and the webcomic has seen various print releases.
 On February 1, 2007, it became the subject of its own animated series.

 In 2020, the strip was rebooted, jumping forward in time 15 years, though it later reverted to the original time period.

-On 2022-02-22, Kurtz announced on his blog that he was temporarily dialing back his daily work on PvP to concentrate on an upcoming book series based on Table Titans.
+On 2022-02-22, Kurtz announced on his blog that he was temporarily dialing back his daily work on PvP to concentrate on an upcoming book series based on Table |Titans.

+There have been no new comics since 2022-09-16, when Kurtz locked all comics predating 2021 to Patreon subscribers only.
+On 2024-10-24, Kurtz removed the Patreon login requirements for reading the PvP and Table Titans archives.

 Themes

 The comic chronicles the adventures of a fictional video game magazine company (later to become a video game publisher) and its employees.
 It features many running gags that are actually references to running gags from other media (television programs, films, games, cartoons, etc.).
 A popular but often controversial figure in the field of online comics, Kurtz is usually willing to share his opinions about comics and gaming culture in his blog, which is hosted on the same website as his comic strips.

 Originally, PvP focused on video gaming and the larger "nerd culture" including comics and RPGs.
 1UP.com described it as one of the first game-based comics, but not the original, saying, "neither Scott Kurtz's PvP nor Jerry Holkins and Michael Krahulik's Penny Arcade were the first gaming-themed webcomic on the Internet."
 Over the years, the humor has broadened to include technology jokes, relationship humor, in-jokes about and mocking of the generation gaps between the different characters, with gaming increasingly taking a back seat.
 Kurtz occasionally comes under fire for his satire.
 Sometimes Kurtz will speak of his father's open disdain for the strip.

 In 2013, Kurtz created a spin-off comic Table Titans.
 It features the characters Andrew, Alan, and Valerie (who have appeared in PvP comics), and chronicles their adventures while playing Dungeons & Dragons.
 Kurtz wanted to write fantasy comic that "captured the spirit and joy of tabletop roleplaying."
 Kurtz collaborated with Wizards of the Coast as a marketing partnership to run Table Titans, and Steve Hamaker was brought on to color some of the comics.
 Season 4 of Table Titans was drawn by Brian Hurtt, and Tavis Maiden also worked on a project in the Table Titans universe.